- Library & Technology

 - Stapling your printout

 - Printing simplex/duplex

 What is the purpose of PaperCut?

 Colleges implementing print management software often report an immediate reduction in printing volume due to the reduction of waste.
-LTS collected printing data through the Spring 2013 semester and will continue to do so through Fall 2013.
-Our Spring data showed a measurable reduction in the previous 3 million pages per year printing rate.
-LTS will be working with our advisory groups and College Government in Fall 2013 to examine the data and deterine whether any changes to our printing policy are necessary.
+Our Spring 2013 data showed a measurable reduction in the previous 3 million pages per year printing rate.

 How do I print to a community printer?